How to store/pass configurations across AC using Options

 setOption("WORKFLOW_LAST_COMPLETION_DATE", lastCompletionDate);

 Further, since we can now programmatically get & set the values, we have flexibility of making code more dynamic.
-Consider a scenario where we want to store number of mail sent separately based on day of week.

 //var noOfEmailSent = ****;